 TOXIC BURN: THE GRASSROOTS STRUGGLE AGAINST THE WTI INCINERATOR, continued a methodological approach that intertwined ethnographic observation with political and legal analysis to recount the history of the WTI incinerator, at one time, one of the most contested EPA sanctioned facilities in the U.S. Citizen opposition to its siting and operation is a benchmark in the evolution of the modern environmental justice movement.

-More recently, WHEN GOOD COMPANIES GO BAD: 100 CASES OF CORPORATE MISCONDUCT AND MISTAKE, co-authored with Donald Beachler, takes an encyclopedic approach to some of the 21st century's worst cases of corporate malfeasance.
-It will be published in September 2014 (ABC-CIO/Greenwood).
+WHEN GOOD COMPANIES GO BAD: 100 CASES OF CORPORATE MISCONDUCT AND MISTAKE, co-authored with Donald Beachler, takes an encyclopedic approach to some of the 21st century's worst cases of corporate malfeasance.
+It was published in 2014 (ABC-CIO/Greenwood).

-An ongoing research project involves a political, economic, and ecological analysis of Onondaga Lake, sometimes described as "the most polluted lake in America."
-An avid cyclist, Shevory is also writing a book about bicycling around the five Great Lakes.
+His current research project involves a historical, economic, and ecological analysis of Onondaga Lake, sometimes described as "the most polluted lake in America."

 Shevory has taught as a Fulbright Scholar at The Free Independent University of Moldova and Moldova State University, in Chisinau, Moldova.
 He has been Coordinator of the Ithaca College Environmental Studies Program and Chair of the Department of Politics.

 In 2010-2011, he again taught at a Fulbright Scholar at the National University of Mongolia, in Ulanbaatar.